Click to return to the Old Christmas Tree Lights Table of Contents Page

 My parents would have called these "useless facts", but I find them quite intriguing...

-Chapter Sixteen: Frequently Asked Questions
+Chapter Eighteen: Frequently Asked Questions

 A discussion of some of the most asked questions by site visitors.
 More is always being added.

-Chapter Seventeen: Vintage Advertising
+Chapter Nineteen: Vintage Advertising

 A lot can be learned from early advertising, and these pages present many of the ads that this collector has used for research in preparing this web site.